 Alumni Career Mentor Program

 The relationships that are built throughout a professional and personal journey are some of the most important influences on an individual’s success and happiness.
 As such, it is very important to help students create these mentoring relationships, and who could be better to provide this assistance than alumni who once sat in the very place Arcadia students are in today?

-Through the Alumni Career Mentor Program, you have the opportunity to be matched with current Arcadia students and other alumni based on similar interests, majors, geographic location, and career goals.
+Through our new Take a Knight to Work program, you have the opportunity to be matched with a current Arcadia student based on similar interests, majors, geographic location, and career goals.
 It is a great way for you to share your experience and expertise with the next generation of Arcadians.